No government shutdown. No workers forced to take unpaid furlough. No additional blow to our struggling economy. Another crisis averted. Right?

 The summer debt limit deal only kept our government open until the end of this month.
 Today’s deal only keeps the doors open until November.

 The only thing uncertain about what will happen in November is what penny-ante excuse will Republicans come up with to make the next compromise take as long as possible and rattle as many nerves as possible.

 Why do congressional Republicans bother with this charade?

 Because instead of getting blamed for brazenly provoking completely dysfunctional government, the GOP is betting that subtly creating barely functioning government will frustrate the public while deflecting the blame towards the President.

-Congressional Republicans know that taking the government to the brink of shutdown every few months will do nothing for the people but public is demanding bold action to solve the jobs crisis.
+Congressional Republicans know that taking the government to the brink of shutdown every few months will do nothing for the people but keep the lights on, at a time when the public is demanding bold action to solve the jobs crisis.

 Making government look impotent and silly serves the anti-government agenda of the modern Republican quite nicely.